jonataslaw/get_cli/README.md

 //Note: the URL must return a json format get generate model on home from "https://api.github.com/users/CpdnCristiano"

-// To install a package in your project (dependencies): get install camera

-// To install several packages from your project: get install http path camera

-// To install a package with specific version: get install path:1.6.4

-// You can also specify several packages with version numbers

-// To install a dev package in your project (dependencies_dev): get install flutter_launcher_icons --dev

 // To remove a package from your project: get remove http